MapIV/eagleye/README.md

 ## What is Eagleye

 Eagleye is an open-source software for vehicle localization utilizing GNSS and IMU.
 Eagleye provides highly accurate and stable vehicle position and orientation.
 The flowchart of the algorithm is shown in the figure below.
-The algorithms in this software  based on the outcome of the research undertaken by [Machinery Information Systems Lab (Meguro Lab)](https://www2.meijo-u.ac.jp/~meguro/index.html) in Meijo University.
+The algorithms in this software are based on the outcome of the research undertaken by [Machinery Information Systems Lab (Meguro Lab)](https://www2.meijo-u.ac.jp/~meguro/index.html) in Meijo University.

 ![Flowchart of Eagleye](docs/flowchart.png)